Bagets: Bagets: The Reunion

 In 2007, Bagets director Maryo J. de los Reyes revealed that Viva Films will be doing a Bagets reunion movie.
 The original cast of both Bagets films was supposed to star in this installment.
 The movie had a 2008 production start date.

 However, Raymond Lauchengco, one of the original five lead actors, said the film will not be done at all because some members of the cast no longer had the appetite to see it through.

 Remake

 Bagets: Just Got Lucky is an afternoon youth-oriented television show in the Philippines that is produced by Viva Television and developed by TV5.
 It is a remake of the 1984 films Bagets and Bagets 2.

+Bagets: The Musical

+In 2026, the movie was adapted into stage play called, Bagets The Musical directed by Vincent Lim which stars Andres Muhlach, KD Estrada, Tomas Rodriguez, Jeff Moses and Milo Cruz.
+The theatrical production ran from January to March 2026 held at Newport Performing Arts Theater.